-While Koreans back home battled freezing winds and heavy snow, West Africa was blessed with warm breezes and the equatorial sun.
-When I stepped off the plane in Dakar, the sons and daughters of Africa welcomed me with great enthusiasm, holding my hands with tears of joy.
+While Koreans back home battled piercing winds and heavy snows that froze the entire nation, West Africa was blessed with warm winds and the equatorial sun.
+When I stepped off the plane in Dakar, the sons and daughters of Africa welcomed me with great enthusiasm, even taking my hand with tears of joy.

-Following my keynote address at the Summit, many of our non-profit organizations' transformative initiatives that were actively underway in Africa were introduced, including the Sae-ma-eul (New Village) Movement, the International Peace Highway Project, and the Sunhak Peace Prize.
+Following my keynote address at the Summit, many of our non-profit organizations' transformative initiatives that were actively underway in Africa were introduced: the Sae-ma-eul (New Village) Movement, the International Peace Highway Project, and the Sunhak Peace Prize.
 Furthermore, through our sponsorship, the International Association of Parliamentarians for Peace, the Interneligious Association for Peace and Development, and the International Association of Traditional Rulers (Chiefs) for Peace and Prosperity were launched.